 Results:

-The result of the project took in the professionals expertise/advice and incorporated various types of sensory elements to create an overall immersive experience that can cater to all audiences in one way or another, from blind to partially sighted to fully sighted.
+The result of the project took in the professional's expertise/advice and incorporated various types of sensory elements to create an overall immersive experience that can cater to all audiences in one way or another, from blind to partially sighted to fully sighted.
 The final product came together nicely and the feedback received from consultants and individuals with lived experiences was quite positive.
-The video to this date is one of the most viewed video on the AGO's official Facebook site, with a high interaction rate.
-The artist themself commenting on the work!
+The video to this date is one of the most viewed videos on the AGO's official Facebook site, with a high interaction rate.
+The artist commenting on the work!
 As I went through working with the painting new species of plants and animals were constantly being discovered.
-Though challenging to translate, I believe we did an effective job in bringing out the key elements, the big idea of honoring Mother Earth, and balancing the literal and emotional aspects this painting displayed.
-Through this project I was able to learn and build my knowledge on what to consider when designing for a low vision audience, which I will be using moving forward with all my design projects.
+Though challenging to translate, I believe we effectively brought out the key elements, the big idea of honoring Mother Earth and balancing the literal and emotional aspects this painting displayed.
+Through this project, I was able to learn and build my knowledge on what to consider when designing for a low-vision audience, which I will be using moving forward with all my design projects.
 I had the opportunity to also take on the role of a project manager through this project ensuring we were all on track and managing our time and responsibilities effectively.

 It was important to take the various insights from our Subject Matter Experts and create an inclusive piece that catered to the target demographic.
 Being able to talk to individuals you are designing for can really provide us with valuable insights and viewpoints that would never have been considered.